"Install a printer driver" issue

 - Nickle Court Study Hub

-Coloured paper printers
+Coloured paper printing is available

 There is yellow or blue paper in the printer in Templeman Library Block D: make sure you choose the yellowA4 or blueA4 printer when you select which printer to use.